dominik31415/kaggleproblems/dengAI/README.md

-This script is trying to model and predict dengue outbreaks in San Juan, using weather data of records of previous outbreaks.
+This script is trying to model and predict dengue outbreaks in San Juan, using weather data and records of previous outbreaks.
 The data was provided by https://www.drivendata.org/competitions/44/dengai-predicting-disease-spread/

 loadData.py